bayuagpr/git-markdown-diff/README.md

 - 📁 Creates an organized directory structure with an index
 - 💡 Support for comparing specific commits, branches, or tags
 - 🚀 Progress indicators for long-running operations

+## Requirements

+- Node.js >= 18
+- Git installed and accessible from command line

 ## Installation